-4. The DCI module can also be configured to buffer more than four data words per frame.
+4. The DCI can also be configured to buffer more than four data words per frame.
 For example, assume BLEN<1:0> = 11 (buffer four data words per interrupt) and TSCON = RSCON = 0x00FF.
-In this configuration, the DCI module transmits/receives eight data words per data frame.
+In this configuration, the DCI transmits/receives 8 data words per data frame.
 An interrupt is generated twice per data frame.
-To determine which portion of the data is in the Transmit or Receive registers at each interrupt, the user software must check the SLOT status bits (DCISTAT <11:7>) in the Interrupt Service Routine (ISR) to determine the current data frame position.
-Figure 20-23 illustrates a 4-bit example for this case.
+To determine which portion of the data is in the transmit or receive registers at each interrupt, the user software must check the SLOT<3:0> status bits (DCISTAT <11:8>) in the Interrupt Service Routine (ISR) to determine the current data frame position.
+Figure 20-23 shows a 4-bit example for this case.